elunna/nerfhack-changelog/README.md

   opportunity to build a collection of them as they slay monsters.
 Low level monsters rarely drop their own summon cards, but any death drop has a small chance to leave a higher level monster.
 As your level grows, so does the strength of the rare drops.
+* The exploding sphere monsters are a little more likely to drop - giving the cartomancer some explosive cards to work with.
 * The price of summon cards scales with their monster difficulty.
 * In addition to reading summon cards, cartomancers can also throw them to activate them.
   This lets you keep monsters at a distance by throwing the summon directly next to the